Do I Need a VPS?

 CentOS 7 & 8,

 Debian 8, 9 &10

 |Free content transfers||✔||✔||✔|

 |Maximum outgoing emails||Unlimited||Unlimited||Unlimited|

 Our blog is also an excellent resource for more information about VPS Hosting and more!
-Throughout this guide, you'll find more boxes like this one with blog articles and links to other resources outside of our Knowledgebase that can help you in your journey of exploring VPS Hosting as an option and delving deeper into the different aspects of managing your server.
+Throughout this guide, you'll find more blog articles and links to other resources outside of our Knowledgebase that can help you in your journey of exploring VPS Hosting as an option and delving deeper into the different aspects of managing your server.

 Send All the Emails!